Sleep Calculator

 Frequently Asked Questions (FAQ)

-Q: How many hours of sleep do I need?
+Q: How many sleep cycles do I need per night?

-Q: Does the calculator account for the time it takes to fall asleep?
+Q: Is the 14 minutes it takes to fall asleep accurate?